-January, 2021 and 2022:
+January, 2023 and 2024:

-- 1. All personal property renditions are mailed. - 2.
-Obtain building permits issued by city and code the appropriate parcel for inspection by a field appraiser. - 3.
+- 1. All personal property renditions are mailed. - Obtain building permits issued by city and code the appropriate parcel for inspection by a field appraiser. - 3.
 Continue with data entry of completed field work cards. - 4.
-Prepare and key in data on all splits and combines.

-- 5. Prepare monthly reports. - 6.
+Prepare and key in data on all splits and combines. - 5.
+Prepare monthly reports. - 6.
 Prepare renditions to be mailed. - 7.
 Maintain records management program. - 8.
 Mail various applications. - 9.
 Mail new special-use (agricultural) applications due to change of ownership. - 10.
-Notify the tax assessor/collector of each taxing unit of any changes which require a refund. - 11.
+Notify the tax unit of any changes which require a refund if over statutory limits. - 11.
 Hold an ARB meeting to receive the supplemental records, complete the Statement of Officer form, administer Oaths of Office, elect officers, etc. - 12.
 Prepare and have available for inspection by the BOD and the ARB the 25.25b change reports. - 13.
 Publish the quarter-page ad on availability of exemptions, rendition requirements, special appraisals, and tax deferrals. - 14.
 Publicize the uniform procedure to appraise inventory. - 15.
 Approve or ratify contracts with vendors. - 16.
 Enter data on new abatements. - 17.
 Schedule BOD meeting and include executive session if necessary. - 18.
 Notify appropriate tax units and other persons of any completed abatements and provide preliminary estimates of value in order for them to determine abatement percentages. - 19.
-Obtain "cap rate" to be used in 2021 or 2022 appraisals. - 20.
-Request license information from Texas DPS to obtain birth date information to automatically grant over-65 homestead exemptions. - 21.
-Submit updated current year appraisal roll to each tax unit. - 22.
-Continue data entry of name/address changes, splits and combines, subdivision information, and personal property into the current file. - 23.
-Complete "end-of-year clean-up" in the computer and set the computer to accept current year information. - 24.
-Train District staff on the use of any changes to computer programs. - 25.
-Develop new reports as needed. - 26.
-Continue to obtain deed changes and key in ownership changes and parcel boundary changes and create new accounts as needed. - 27.
-Continue to provide assistance to property owners and the general public by answering phone calls and assisting with walk-in customers, real estate agents, landsmen, etc. - 28.
-Update and maintain maps. - 29.
-Process and sell digital parcel data as requested. - 30.
-Maintain website. - 31.
-Send sales information and deed transfer information to State Comptroller's Office by February 1. - 32.
+Obtain "cap rate" to be used in 2023 or 2024 appraisals. - 20.
+Submit updated current year appraisal roll to each tax unit. - 21.
+Continue data entry of name/address changes, splits and combines, subdivision information, and personal property into the current file.

+- 22. Complete "end-of-year clean-up" in the computer and set the computer to accept current year information. - 23.
+Train District staff on the use of any changes to computer programs. - 24.
+Develop new reports as needed. - 25.
+Continue to obtain deed changes and key in ownership changes and parcel boundary changes and create new accounts as needed. - 26.
+Continue to provide assistance to property owners and the general public by answering phone calls and assisting with walk-in customers, real estate agents, landsmen, etc. - 27.
+Update and maintain maps. - 28.
+Process and sell digital parcel data as requested. - 29.
+Maintain website. - 30.
+Send sales information and deed transfer information to State Comptroller's Office by February 1. - 31.
 Work with Eagle Property Tax Appraisal & Consulting, Inc. to determine possible dates for Ag Advisory Council meetings and set those meetings up.

-February, 2021 and 2022:
+February, 2023 and 2024: